South Asian Heritage Month: Dates for South Asian Heritage Month

+That period also very nearly coincided with the South Asian month of Shravana, which is the main monsoon month when the region's habitat undergoes renewal.

+After the end of South Asian Heritage Month 2025, it was announced that it would run from 1 to 31 July from 2026 onwards in order "to make the campaign more accessible".

-Origins in Canada
+Origins in Ottawa, Canada

 The first Indo-Caribbean Canadian (OSSICC) was formed primarily to celebrate the upcoming 150th anniversary of the arrival of Indians to Guyana in 1988.
 OSSICC continued to celebrate Indo-Caribbean Heritage Day until the year 2000, with interest coming mainly from Indo-Caribbeans.

 In April 1997, the Indo-Trinidadian Canadian Association (ITCA) was formed and immediately started Indian Arrival Day celebrations that year.
 Also that year, community activist Asha Maharaj organized a display of Indian artifacts, the Trinidad and Tobago Association of Ottawa held its first celebration, and the Caribbean East Indian Cultural Organization headed by radio host Richard Aziz organized an Indian Arrival celebration in Toronto.

 By 1998, ITCA had decided to celebrate the event as Indian Arrival and Heritage Day, and held a huge show/display/dance at the Etobicoke Olympium.
 It was never an Indo-Caribbean for ITCA but always Indian, meaning all people with roots in the Indian subcontinent.